 |Values are valid only on day of printing.|

-Thyroid hormones circulate primarily bound to carrier proteins (eg, thyroid-binding globulin [TBG], prealbumin and albumin); whereas only a small fraction circulates unbound (free).
-The free form of T3 is the biologically active fraction.
+Thyroid hormones circulate primarily bound to carrier proteins (eg, thyroid-binding globulin: TBG, prealbumin, and albumin); whereas only a small fraction circulates unbound (free).
 Only the free forms are metabolically active.
 While both T3 and T4 are bound to TBG, T3 is bound less firmly than T4.
 Total T3 consists of both the bound and unbound fractions.

 In hyperthyroidism, both T4 and T3 levels are usually elevated, but in a small subset of hyperthyroid patients only T3 is elevated (T3 toxicosis).